mlflow/mlflow/docs/source/llms/llm-tracking/index.rst

 - **Metrics**: Quantitative insights are crucial.
 Whether it's tracking the accuracy of a fine-tuned LLM or understanding its response time, metrics provide this insight.
 They can be logged individually via :py:func:`mlflow.log_metric` or in bulk using :py:func:`mlflow.log_metrics`.

 - **Predictions**: Every interaction with an LLM yields a result — a prediction.
 Capturing this prediction, along with the inputs that led to it, is crucial.
-The :py:func:`mlflow.llm.log_predictions` function is specifically designed for this, ensuring that both inputs and outputs are logged cohesively.
+The :py:func:`mlflow.log_table` function is specifically designed for this, ensuring that both inputs and outputs are logged cohesively.

 - **Artifacts**: Artifacts act as the tangible outputs of an LLM run.
 They can be images, models, or any other form of data.
 Logging them is seamless with :py:func:`mlflow.log_artifact`, which ensures that every piece of data, regardless of its format, is stored and linked to its respective run.